Can I Collect Social Security Benefits While I'm Working?

 Can I collect Social Security benefits while I'm working?

-Read moreIf you don't pay your debts, creditors can get a court order to garnish your wages.
+Read moreIf you don’t pay your debts, creditors can get a court order to deduct or “garnish” your wages.
 But what if your income comes from Social Security?
-The answer is that it depends on the kind of debt you have.

 Local Elder Law Attorneys in Your City

-If you receive a Social Security check and deposit it in the bank yourself, the bank can freeze the entire amount in the account.
-You would need to go to court and prove the money in the account came from Social Security.
+However, if you receive a Social Security check and deposit it in the bank yourself, the bank can freeze the entire amount in the account.
+To unfreeze the money, you would need to go to court and prove the money in the account came from Social Security.

-Yes, there are certain debts that Social Security can be garnished to pay for.
+Yes, there are certain debts that allow Social Security payments to be garnished.
 Those debts include:

 For student loans and other nontax debts, the government can take 15 percent of your Social Security check as long as the remaining balance doesn't drop below $750.